Marcelloos/CSP_Test/README.md

 QUESTION 2
 ------------------

 For this question I implemented a python flask server that acts as the interface between the processes/services and the database.
 I used docker to containerize both the database as well as the flask server.
 I used docker compose to run the docker images togeter.
 This was harder than I exctpected as I ran into quite a few probelms more on that in the problem section.
+I chose Flask for the reason that I have grown very fond of python and wish to learn to use it for web development and since Flask is a upcomming framework and is making waves in the web development field so it felt like the obvious choice for me to use.
+Futher for containerization I used Docker and a requirements file to make it easier to deploy and ship the whole program as a packadge so setup time and difficulty is at a minimum.

 The Breakdown
 --------------